All Episodes

 That's where they get high.

-Which in a way, I guess I should be pretty happy about in this regard.
+And there's no substantive reporting of any kind anymore, which, in a way, I guess I should be pretty happy about in this regard.

 And the sense that, okay, they leave a wide open void.

-It wasn't by accident that we were the number one show on cable news last year.
+It wasn't by accident that we were the number one show on cable news last year, both in total audience and the magical demo.

-By the way, this is what they do in the media too.
+By the way, this is what they do in the media, too.

 He lost women 12 to 13.